The Difference Between a Freelancer, Agency, and Animation Studio

 • Brand narrative

-• Executive-level presentation polish
+• Executive-level polish

-Use an agency if you're:
+You should use an agency when you’re:

-• Creating a full rebrand
+• Doing a full rebrand

-• Launching a campaign tied to major market pushes
+• Launching a major campaign

-• An organization that needs integrated strategy across channels
+• Needing integrated strategy across platforms

 You might hire an agency for animation and discover animation is the least hands-on thing they do.

-3. Animation Studios
+3. Animation Studios (Hi.
+That’s Us.)

-What animation studios are great at
+What studios are great at:

-• Complex storytelling made visual
+• Visual storytelling

 • Accurate timelines and budgets

-• Accessibility, localization, reuse planning
+• Accessibility, localization, and reuse planning

 • Actually delivering what was scoped